 The goal of this article is to provide insight into another macro trend happening in the market research industry that is benefitting F2P.

-If you’re reading this post, you’re likely aware of two common buyer personas that spend ad budgets on mobile.
+The Research Buyer If you’re reading this post, you’re likely aware of two common buyer personas that spend ad budgets on mobile.
 The media buyer, who buys mobile ads and optimizes for awareness, (i.e. a movie premier) and the performance buyer, who optimizes for high LTV user acquisition.
 There is also a third buyer in mobile with very different goals, the research buyer.

 Research Buyers are trained market research professionals that specialize in quantitative survey research.
 They sample populations to glean insights that inform business decisions.
 Bob Iger, former Disney CEO, relied on market research to validate his intuitions and make the case to his board of directors that they should acquire Pixar Studios.